-There are no significant employees of the Company other than our executive officers, however, our subsidiary, ComplyTrust Inc., formerly OCL Technologies Inc., ("ComplyTrust"), entered into an employment contract with Mike Johnson (age 65), who is the co-founder, President and a director of ComplyTrust, effective February 15, 2020, whereby Mr. Johnson provides product manager services for product development based on proprietary ideas developed by ComplyTrust.
-The term of the contract ends on February 1, 2022, or upon a mutually agreed upon date, agreed to in writing by ComplyTrust and Mr. Johnson.
-Mr. Johnson has been a director and officer of ComplyTrust since June 12, 2020.
+There are no significant employees of the Company other than our executive officers, however, our subsidiary, ComplyTrust Inc. ("CTI"), formerly OCL Technologies Corp. ("OCL"), entered into an employment contract with Mike Johnson (age 65), who is the co-founder and former President and a director of CTI, effective February 1, 2022, whereby Mr. Johnson provided product manager services for product development based on proprietary ideas developed by CTI.
+The term of the employment contract ended on January 31, 2023.
+Mr. Johnson was a director and officer of CTI from June 12, 2020 to January 31, 2023.
 From March 2017 to February 2020, Mr. Johnson was a Business Development Director with the Archival Solutions Division at Sony Electronics where he provided clarity and thought-leadership for introduction of PetaByte-class enterprise storage solutions to the autonomous vehicle/IoT, big data and high-performance compute markets worldwide.
 Mr. Johnson obtained and undergraduate degree in Audio Engineering from SoundMaster Institute located in Hollywood, California in 1980, and obtained undergraduate degrees in Business and Computer Science from Fullerton College located in Fullerton, California in 1984.
+Subsequent to Mr. Johnson's resignation, Anton J. Drescher will act as the interim President and CEO of CTI while the Company initiates plans to build out a new CTI executive leadership team focused on continued software development, new customers, acquisitions and revenue generation.